Minooka, Sandwich FPDs Recognized for January Calls

-Metro Paramedic Services (Metro) recognizes two of its employees assigned to the Minooka Fire Protection District for January 2020 Call of the Month for a response to a unique call for a subject who became trapped, requiring a Technical Rescue.
+Metro Paramedic Services (Metro) recognizes two of its employees assigned to the Minooka Fire Protection District for the January 2020 Call of the Month for a response to a unique call for a subject who became trapped, requiring a Technical Rescue.
 The subject was trapped from the waist down.

 Metro employee assigned to Minooka FD, Matt Feinberg, was on the call and reported the removal effort was a success.